Education and organization are two keys to ensuring your business is financially healthy.

 "Focus on the ROI that comes with each of your expenditures," she said.
 "Not doing this means that you can lose money on irrelevant or bad spending bets.
 Know where you are spending your hard-earned dollars and how that investment is paying off.
 If it isn't paying off, cut back and spend a bit more on the initiatives that do work for you and your business."

-Establishing internal financial protocols, even if it's as simple as blocking out set time to review and update financial information, can go a long way in protecting the financial health of your business.
+Establishing internal financial protocols, even if it's as simple as dedicating set time to review and update financial information, can go a long way in protecting the financial health of your business.
 Keeping up with your finances can help you mitigate fraud or risk.